 Weekend check out is flexible, but we should discuss it in advance so I can make arrangements for the keys or in case I have guest arriving.

 I can accommodate later check out times, but only if you let me know in advance.
 I need to know at least 2 days before.
 This is simply to avoid having new guest wait too long for check in due to having to clean the room

 Tip # 9

 Be careful with getting overcharged by taxicabs.
 They sometimes take the longest route in order to increase the meter.
-Also taking a cab from the airport is tricky.
-The airport does state in writing how much a cab should charge you legally.
-The cab ride from an airport is a flat rate, therefore the meter does not need to be on.
-If its on, they are planning on overcharging.
-Also if you travel in the city avoid cabs.
-They get stuck in traffic which means the price goes up.
 NYC train system is fairly safe and runs 24/7.
 The #1 train which is 2 short blocks from my place is always filled with people...and I mean always.
 You will find the train can be crowded even at 3 am in the morning.
 If you are afraid of walking from the train, I can always meet you.
-But seriously if you can avoid taxi's

 Tip # 10

-Remember, If you are staying in NYC and need a temporary place that is clean, cozy and friendly, look us up.
-Our place is quiet, which will let you revive enough to go back out and enjoy the energy of NYC.
+If you are staying in NYC and need a temporary place that is clean, cozy and friendly, look me up.
+My place is quiet, which will let you revive enough to go back out and enjoy the energy of NYC.